You should plan on a breaking-in period for your new sandals.

 Likewise, the shoulder and rump are different in makeup and function, serving the specific needs of their location.
 In addition to these many variations, similar to woven cloth, leather has a complex "bias", governing the direction and amount of the required “give” or stretch.

-That part of the design has been the Achilles Heel of the LotR.
+That part of the design has on occasion been the Achilles Heel of the LotR.
 A satisfied customer is one who need not return for adjustments after the initial breaking-in period (whatever that turns out to be), and that's not because I don't want to see the sandals again, it is for the convenience of the wearer.
 Often my sandals go on trips and wind up far away from me - probably half of orders leave the island permanently.

 So I'm tasked with building-in my best guess as to how much the particular section of a strap cut from a particular location on the hide will stretch, and that is also of course influenced by the stature of the wearer - the reason I ask for height and weight.
 I have no formula for this, rather decisions are based upon seat-of-the-pants intuition/guesses, a result of 50 years of observing my old sandals, feedback on the design, and the amount of complaint or praise.